 Learners need and want instructional content that actively engages them in the process of learning.
 Learning is a personal experience, and when we can provide learners with the opportunity to understand, apply, experiment, and reevaluate, we are truly supporting the construction of knowledge.

 Another method that institutions use to close the gap in business education is Academic Leveling.
 Academic Leveling provides learners with short and modular online content covering the core subjects common within a business undergraduate program.
 The content’s modular nature ensures that schools can pick the topics that are important to their graduate program while also keeping content broken into smaller chunks that are more digestible for learners.
-Also, online modules are self-guided, allowing the students the freedom to complete the coursework at their own pace, before admissions, within an introductory course, or in conjunction with other coursework required for their program.
+Also, by providing online, self-guided, institutions allow learners the freedom to complete the coursework at their own pace, before admissions, within an introductory course, or in conjunction with other coursework required for their program.

 Improving Retained Knowledge in Business Education